Hidur Mitzvah (beautification) has always been an important part of the Festival celebration. The Talmud

 which are printed with the latest silk-screen and dye sublimation

 techniques on colorful, weather-proof nylon fabric.
-Banners are 22inches wide
+Most banners are 20 inches wide

-and 22 to 44 inches high, with dowel pockets top & bottom for hanging (dowels
+and 40 inches high, with dowel pockets top & bottom for hanging (dowels

 included).
 A limited number of these collectable banners are printed, with new

 designs added periodically.
 Prices range from $60 to $140